-Purchase of membership, IRIS connect, CPD training time pays annual membership of HPL and HPL Fellowship which give access to resources and collaborative workshops.
-HPL principles focus on Quality First Teaching for all including disadvantaged students.
+Activity Evidence that supports this approach Challenge number(s) addressed Teaching and Learning - Whole School: IRIS connect, CPD training time School-led CPD focuses on training all staff in principles based upon High Quality Teaching for all including disadvantaged students.
 Strategies are linked to neuroscience research and involve all staff and students developing their use of metacognitive strategies.
-CPD this year is focussed on Teacher Learning Communities, collaborative groups focussing on Challenge and Support, Questioning, Quality Feedback.
+CPD is focussed on Teacher Learning Communities, collaborative groups focussing on Challenge and Support, Questioning and Oracy, 1 and 4 Quality Feedback.
 This is being supported by buying Walkthru books and Purchasing IRIS, a video platform to improve teaching and learning.

-EEF Toolkit suggests HIGH IMPACT - Feedback (+6 months), mastery (+5 months), Metacognition (+7 months), Homework (+5 months), collaborative approaches (+5 months) Google education suite Purchase of devices, visualisers, CPD training time The school used the suite of google learning systems, implemented before lockdown and further developed through these periods to ensure excellent, live teaching and learning is and was available to all students.
+- EEF Toolkit suggests HIGH IMPACT - Feedback (+6 months), mastery (+5 months), Metacognition (+7 months), Homework (+5 months), collaborative approaches (+5 months) Google education suite Purchase of devices, visualisers, CPD training time The school used the suite of google learning systems, implemented before lockdown and further developed through these periods to ensure excellent, live teaching and learning is and was available to all students.
 Resources such as visualisers, additional monitors are required to support this.
-1, 3, 4, 8 The school uses PP funding to ensure all PP children have a personal Chrome Book/ Laptop for use at home.
-The Google suite supports Home learning, Collaborative Learning, feedback, peer mentoring etc Research evidence from EEF SENCO training and SEND CPD Further Training of SENDCo, Specialist Teacher, Neurodiverse project, SEND room, CPD training time The school has paid for the training of a SENDco and a Specialist Teacher.
+The school uses PP funding to ensure all PP children have a personal Chrome Book/ Laptop 1, 3, 4, 8 for use at home.
+The Google suite supports Home learning, Collaborative Learning, feedback, peer mentoring etc Research evidence from EEF SENDCo training and SEND CPD Further Training of SENDCo, Specialist Teacher, Sensory Assessment, SEND room, CPD training time The school has paid for the training of a SENDco and a Specialist Teacher.
 CPD is focusing on developing teaching and learning strategies to support all learners.
 Additional training is being purchased for the Student Support Team.
 Additional time has been allocated to the SENDco and Specialist Teacher.
-1,4 We employ a member of staff for a day of week to lead a project working with Neurodiverse students and plan to expand this.
+We employ a member of staff for a day of week to assess neuro diverse students sensory needs.
 We have created a designated room for SEND and SEMH support which includes a decompression area.
-EEF report on SEND

-Baseline Diagnostic Assessment to identify gaps.
+EEF report on SEND 1,4 Baseline Diagnostic Assessment to identify gaps.
 Purchase of CAT tests The school purchases CAT tests to provide a baseline assessment for year 7 students in order to provide a full picture of student strengths and gaps.
 This is used together with academic assessment data to give contextual information for teachers and to target interventions.
 1,4 Time for NPQSL and H Payment of qualifications and cover time The school has allocated time for middle and senior leaders to undertake research projects to take Teaching and Learning forward.
 1,4 Careers Employment of Careers Lead and Advisor The school employs a specialist Careers Lead and Careers advisor and buys into Unifrog to support careers learning.
 The school has bought some additional online careers learning opportunities.
-2,6
+2, 6